 Firstly, it’s important to understand what the productivity metric is actually telling us.

 Put simply, productivity gives us an indication of how effective an operation is at generating an output.
-If we put this in the context of a warehouse operation, you could think of the ‘output’ as the fulfillment of an order.
-For example, a highly productive warehouse operation is able to fulfill more orders in a day/week/month etc. than a less productive operation with the same labour resource can.
+If we put this in the context of a warehouse operation, you could think of the ‘output’ as the fulfilment of an order.
+For example, a highly productive warehouse operation is able to fulfil more orders in a day/week/month etc. than a less productive operation with the same labour resource can.

-There are many factors that influence warehouse efficiency, but one of the best ways to increase the productive output of a warehouse workforce is to reduce the amount of time it spends on unproductive tasks – a great example of this is routine stocktaking.
+There are many factors that influence warehouse productivity, but one of the best ways to increase the productive output of a warehouse workforce is to reduce the amount of time it spends on unproductive tasks – a great example of this is routine stocktaking.
 Whilst it’s clearly a critical job, it reduces the time that’s available for revenue-generating work, eg. preparation and dispatching of orders.

 With the new role of a drone in inventory management, warehouse operations can now fully automate their stocktaking activity, therefore enabling a higher proportion of their workforce’s available time to be spent on more productive tasks in the warehouse.